 To learn more about the spending of our Sport Premium funding and the impact it has had on teaching and learning at LJS, click on the documents below.

 LJS needs YOU!

-As a team we work hard to ensure that all our children have an equality of access and the opportunity to extend their learning through enjoyable activities.
-We are however, always on the lookout for new ideas and new talent……… IT COULD BE YOU!!
+As a team we work hard to ensure that all our children have the opportunity to extend their learning through enjoyable activities.
+We are always on the lookout for people with the enthusiasm and time to help us do this……… IT COULD BE YOU!!

-So LJS Needs You…please speak to the school office if you have an idea for a club or would like to lend a hand in any other way.
+Please speak to the school office if you are available to lend a hand in or around the school.